KennyPeanuts/litter_priming_nutrients/analysis/ergosterol_analysis.md

     erg.diff <- data.frame(treat.diff, glucose.diff, nutrients.diff, erg.diff.2, erg.diff.14)

+#### Combine the erg.diff data.frame into one with weeks as a factor

+The erg.diff data frame has separate columns for the 2 and 14 week incubations but there needs to be a week factor in order to plot by week.

+##### Combine the erg.diff respones into a single variable

+    erg.diff.resp <- c(erg.diff.2, erg.diff.14)

+##### Create the other variables for the data.frame

+    treat.diff.comb <- c(treat.diff, treat.diff)
+    glucose.diff.comb <- c(glucose.diff, glucose.diff)
+    nutrients.diff.comb <- c(nutrients.diff, nutrients.diff)
+    weeks.comb <- c(rep("Two Weeks", 16), rep("Fourteen Weeks", 16))
+    weeks.comb <- factor(weeks.comb, levels = c("Two Weeks", "Fourteen Weeks")) # this puts the factors in the correct order with two first.

+###### Create new combined data.frame

+    erg.diff.comb <- data.frame(weeks.comb, treat.diff.comb, glucose.diff.comb, nutrients.diff.comb, erg.diff.resp)

 ## Metadata for erg.diff
 This data frame contains the difference between the ergosterol in the treatment levels of the experiment.
 It is used to run t-tests that the difference is equal to or not equal to 0 to determine the treatment effect.